 Businesses must either upgrade their current accounting or ERP software to one that complies with GST or purchase it to continue operating.
 However, both solutions result in higher costs for acquiring software and employee training to use the new billing software effectively.
 This is a major limitation of GST.

-We need to recognise the government’s efforts in bringing in GST and the seriousness shown in simplifying it after discussing its numerous benefits and drawbacks.
+We need to recognize the government’s efforts in bringing in GST and the seriousness shown in simplifying it after discussing its numerous benefits and drawbacks.
 At this point, we must understand that everything has advantages and disadvantages, and the tax system is no different.
-However, businesses that properly plan and prepare for the GST transition period could capitalise on the advantages while minimising the disadvantages.
+However, businesses that properly plan and prepare for the GST transition period could capitalize on the advantages while minimizing the disadvantages.
 Success comes to those who act first, as the proverb says.
 In the past, various taxes were imposed on the federal and state levels.
 With the introduction of the GST as a common route, several Central and State Levies, including excise, VAT (save on some items), sales tax, entertainment tax, and others, have been absorbed.

 Conclusion